 In this approach, dual-analysis views depict distributions of genes or data samples within Caleydo.
-Significantdifference plots show the elements of a cancer subtype that differ significantly from other subtypes.
-Analysts can characterize subtypes, investigate how samples relate to their subtype and other groups, and create welldefined subtypes based on statistical properties. of cancer are called subtypes.
-Large-scale research projects such as the Cancer Genome Atlas (TCGA; http://cancergenome. nih.gov) elicit comprehensive genomic and clinical datasets with the goals of characterizing the molecular alterations responsible for cancer and identifying and characterizing cancer subtypes.
+Significant-difference plots show the elements of a cancer subtype that differ significantly from other subtypes.
+Analysts can characterize subtypes, investigate how samples relate to their subtype and other groups, and create well-defined subtypes based on statistical properties.

+Although cancers are colloquially referred to by the tissue from which they originate (for example, lung cancer), significant differences can exist between cancers from the same tissue.
+The differences are often characterized by various biomolecular properties.
+These different forms of cancer are called subtypes.
+Large-scale research projects such as the Cancer Genome Atlas (TCGA; http://cancergenome.nih.gov) elicit comprehensive genomic and clinical datasets with the goals of characterizing the molecular alterations responsible for cancer and identifying and characterizing cancer subtypes.

 Owing to next-generation sequencing and microarray technology, these projects can employ large, heterogeneous datasets.
 However, deriving insight from these complex datasets remains a challenge.
 Current analysis relies largely on custom scripts to find interesting genes or clusters of patients (stratifications) in these datasets.
-To remedy this, we developed Caleydo Stra- tomeX, an interactive visualization method to analyze and discover relationships in these datasets.
-Researchers can use StratomeX to evaluate overlaps and relationships of stratifications.
+To remedy this, we developed Caleydo StratomeX, an interactive visualization method to analyze and discover relationships in these datasets.1 Researchers can use StratomeX to evaluate overlaps and relationships of stratifications.

 However, StratomeX doesn't inherently enable analysts to identify the characteristic genes of candidate subtypes, nor does it communicate how patients relate to a given subtype.
 The former capability is important because the characteristic genes could also be causally involved in a subtype and thus might be a target for a therapeutic or diagnostic approach.

 With the latter capability, researchers can investigate how samples relate to a subtype to estimate the quality of candidate subtypes and build a deeper characterization of a subtype.